DiegoBarrosA/linkedin-resume-generator/README.md

 # LinkedIn Resume Generator

-An automated system that scrapes **ANY** LinkedIn profile and generates a professional resume hosted on GitHub Pages. **No hardcoding required** - works for everyone out of the box!
+An automated system that scrapes **ANY** LinkedIn profile and generates a professional resume hosted on GitHub Pages.

+## ⚠️ **CRITICAL LEGAL COMPLIANCE**

+### 🚨 **LinkedIn Terms of Service Compliance**

+**THIS TOOL IS FOR YOUR OWN PROFILE ONLY**

+- **✅ ALLOWED**: Scraping YOUR OWN LinkedIn profile for personal resume generation
+- **❌ PROHIBITED**: Storing raw scraped LinkedIn data long-term
+- **❌ PROHIBITED**: Redistributing or sharing scraped LinkedIn content
+- **❌ PROHIBITED**: Using this tool on other people's profiles

+### 🔒 **Built-in Privacy Safeguards**

+This tool includes automatic compliance features:
+- **Automatic Data Cleanup**: Raw LinkedIn data is processed and immediately deleted
+- **Privacy-Safe Processing**: Only final resume output is retained
+- **User Confirmation**: Requires explicit confirmation for own-profile use
+- **Compliance Logging**: All operations include ToS compliance markers

+### 📋 **Legal Requirements**

+- **Personal Use Only**: Use exclusively with your own LinkedIn account
+- **No Data Retention**: Raw scraped data is automatically cleaned up
+- **No Redistribution**: Generated resumes are for your personal use only
+- **Compliance Monitoring**: LinkedIn actively monitors and litigates scraping violations

+### ⚖️ **Legal Disclaimer**

+**IMPORTANT**: LinkedIn's Terms of Service expressly forbid storing scraped profile content or redistributing it.
+LinkedIn has been actively litigating against scraping practices.
+This tool is designed with compliance safeguards, but users are solely responsible for ensuring their usage complies with LinkedIn's Terms of Service and all applicable laws.

+**USE AT YOUR OWN RISK**: This tool is provided for educational purposes.
+Users assume full legal responsibility for compliance with LinkedIn's Terms of Service.

 ## 🚀 Features